 From learning analytics to artificial intelligence and social-emotional learning, see what's in store for the year ahead based on where things are headed this year.

-1. STEM and STEAM education
+1. STEM and STEAM Education

 The importance of STEM (Science, Technology, Engineering, and Mathematics) has been long documented.
 A report by the U.S. Department of Commerce shows that STEM occupations are growing at 17%, while other occupations are growing at just 9.8%.
 More than just a growing job field, STEM helps build important soft skills like creative problem solving and critical thinking.
 Teachers are constantly trying to find new and interesting ways to incorporate STEM into their current curriculum.

-Although developed in 2006, STEAM (Science & Technology, interpreted through Engineering & the Arts, all based in Mathematical elements) has seen strong growth in the last few years which will continue into 2024.
+Although developed in 2006, STEAM (Science & Technology, interpreted through Engineering & the Arts, all based in Mathematical elements) has seen strong growth in the last few years which will continue into 2025.
 Instead of focusing on each skill individually, STEAM is more flexible and spotlights the relationships between the different subjects to make them more accessible.
 It also incorporates more art and creativity to inspire and excite students.

 Parents, teachers, and employers view creativity as one of the most important soft skills for students to develop, but creativity can often seem abstract, difficult to teach, and harder to measure.
 According to a Gallup Creativity in Learning report, teachers have seen significant results in student retention, problem solving, and critical thinking by focusing their lessons on creativity.
 This creative focus is paired with using technology as a transformative tool like making multimedia presentations or conducting research.
 However, even if technology is not an available resource, many teachers have found ways to feature activities and items that encourage creativity with familiar classroom materials.